-Instructor information Near the top of the syllabus you will find the name of your instructor, their contact information, and office hours.
+Instructor information Near the top you will find the name of your instructor, their contact information, and office hours.

-Policies A syllabus will outline how you will be graded, attendance requirements, and how the professor expects students to behave.
+Policies The document should outline how you will be graded, attendance requirements, and how the professor expects students to behave.
 This section may also include university-wide policies on academic honesty and respect, or how students with disabilities can request support.

-Class schedule The syllabus will include when assignments are due and when tests will be given.
-This section contains all coursework for the class, including in-class assignments, homework, essays, labs, and assessments.
+Class schedule This section covers when assignments are due, when tests will be given, and all coursework for the class, including in-class assignments, homework, essays, labs, and assessments.

-Depending on which college courses you take, some syllabuses or syllabi (there are two plural terms for more than one syllabus) may be more detailed or will structure information in different ways.
-But each syllabus will cover at least the four topics we listed above.
+Depending on which college courses you take, some syllabuses may be more detailed or will structure information in different ways.
+But each will cover at least the four topics we listed above.

 How You Will Receive a Syllabus

-In the past, professors handed out paper copies of the syllabus on the first day of each class.
-Today, most instructors of college classes put their syllabuses online.
+In the past, professors handed out paper copies on the first day of each class; today, most instructors put them online.
 If your university uses Blackboard, Canvas, or another digital course management system, you might find your syllabuses there.
 You may also get it as a link from your professor or can find it on your course website.